College Basketball Preseason Top 25

 - Who do they add: Samir Doughty

-- Projected starting lineup: Jared Harper, Bryce Brown, Danjel Purifoy, DeSean Murray, Anfernee McLemore
+- Projected starting lineup: Jared Harper, Bryce Brown*, Danjel Purifoy, Chuma Okeke, Anfernee McLemore

 13. MICHIGAN STATE SPARTANS